 “The concept is in it’s infancy at this point in time,” said the former first lady.
 “Ultimately, the idea is to combine blockchain technology and MegaBlocks so that the next generation can have a stronger understanding of crypto fundamentals.
 Also megablocks, I guess.”

-Michelle admitted that the idea had yet to undergo any testing or extensive research.
+Michelle had later admitted that the idea had yet to undergo any testing or extensive research.

 “I’m not exactly sure how we achieve combining a physical item like children’s toys with revolutionary digital technology like blockchain.
 I’m sure I can pay a developer to figure it out, and I’ll just write a book about it after it works.
 I’ve already pitched my idea to a few people I know who build mobile apps.”